 Red Rock plays an influential role for the materials used in the Grand Lobby by mimicking color and age.
 Reynolds Hall is LEED certified Gold as many of the natural materials are sustainable.

 The Smith Center is home to large-scale custom commissioned art.
 Artists include Tim Bavington, Miriam Shapiro and William Behrends.

 Genius in Flight

 In the Grand Lobby, Benjamin Victor's Genius In Flight is the focal point.
 This statue is based on the Winged Figures of the Republic at Hoover Dam.

 There are two exclusive lounges on the upper levels of Reynolds Hall including The Founders Room.
 This area, dedicated to Don and Dee Snyder, showcases artwork by Ellsworth Kelley in a warm and inviting space furnished by natural hickory, oak and rosewood elements.

 Reynolds Hall seats 2050 people and is much higher than it is wide.
 For more information on seating, please review our venue map and seating chart.

 Inspired by the fixture at the Metropolitan Opera, the light fixture in the Reynolds Hall ceiling has many functions.
 It marries design and function by avoiding sightline issues, enhancing acoustics and hiding catwalks and lighting equipment allowing for adjustments during performances unbeknownst to the audience.

 The back of the house was given just as much attention to detail as the front.
 This creates a unique, and comfortable environment for the artists who bring their talents to The Smith Center.
-There have been over 400 performances since The Smith Center opened in March 2012, and every performer is invited to sign the Autograph Wall backstage at Reynolds Hall.
+There have been over 400 performances a year since The Smith Center opened in March 2012, and every performer is invited to sign the Autograph Wall backstage at Reynolds Hall.